prasannavl/LiquidState/README.md

 Support
 ----

-- **Release Notes:** They're a part of the wiki, [here](https://github.com/prasannavl/LiquidState/wiki/Release-Notes).
+- **Release notes:** They're a part of the wiki, [here](https://github.com/prasannavl/LiquidState/wiki/Release-Notes).

-- **Bugs & Issues:** Please use the GitHub issue tracker [here](https://github.com/prasannavl/LiquidState/issues) if you'd like to report problems or discuss features.
+- **Bugs, issues & feature requests:** Please use the GitHub issue tracker [here](https://github.com/prasannavl/LiquidState/issues) if you'd like to report problems or discuss features.
 As always, do a preliminary search in the issue tracker before opening new ones - (*Tip:* include pull requests, closed, and open issues: *[Exhaustive search](https://github.com/prasannavl/LiquidState/issues?q=)* ).

 Contributions